dapperfu/Python-Simulink/README.md

 Example 2 also contains sample `pytest` tests in the [`tests`](https://github.com/dapperfu/python_SimulinkDLL/tree/master/Example2/tests) directory.
 This demonstrates how you can use `pytest` to test Simulink models.
 Sample test results are shown shown in [Example2/test_results.md.](https://github.com/dapperfu/python_SimulinkDLL/blob/master/Example2/test_results.md)

 Tests can be run on [GitHub actions](https://github.com/features/actions) as well.
+An example of how is in [.github/workflows/blank.yml](https://github.com/dapperfu/python_SimulinkDLL/blob/master/.github/workflows/blank.yml).

 ![](GitHub_Actions.png)